-Advice from our Pediatric Dentists in Bridgeport & Huntington, CT
+Advice from our Pediatric Dentists in Bridgeport & Huntington

 Emergency Care At Home

-While some dental emergencies require immediate attention from a professional, there are many incidents or situations that can be cared for at home first.
-In other cases, there are thing that you can do before coming to the dentist’s office to help ease the situation.
-If your child experiences any of the following emergencies at home or on the playing field, please read about what you can do as a parent to help the situation first.
+Though some dental emergencies require immediate attention from a professional, many incidents or situations can be initially cared for at home.
+In other cases, there are things you can do before coming to our office to help ease the situation.
+If your child experiences any of the following emergencies at home or on the playing field, please read about what you can do as a parent to address the situation first.

 If the tooth is sensitive or sharp, you can go to a pharmacy and get dental wax or temporary dental cement to cover the area.
-Make sure you have no allergies to any of the ingredients.
+Make sure your child does not have allergies to any of the ingredients.

-Over the counter anti-inflammatory medications such as Advil, Aleve, Nuprin can take the edge off until you get definitive treatment.
-Make sure you have no allergies or medical contra-indications to any of the ingredients.
+Over-the-counter anti-inflammatory medications such as Advil, Aleve, and Nuprin can take the edge off until you get definitive treatment.
+Make sure your child does not have allergies or medical contra-indications to any of the ingredients.

-Rinse as frequently as possible with salt water as hot as you can tolerate.
-Do NOT put heat on your face as this can make things worse.
+Rinse as frequently as possible with salt water that’s as hot as your child can tolerate.
+Do NOT put heat on your child’s face, because this can make things worse.

 Clean the area around the sore tooth thoroughly.
 Rinse the mouth vigorously with warm salt water or use dental floss to dislodge trapped food or debris.
 DO NOT place aspirin on the gum or on the aching tooth.
 If face is swollen, apply a cold compress.
 Give acetaminophen for pain and contact us as soon as possible.